 IVHQ’s volunteer programs in Uganda are varied, serving 7 distinct projects, but all take place in the town of Mutungo, located 15 kilometers from the capital city of Kampala.
-You can work in childcare, teaching, healthcare and more starting at the very affordable price of $280USD.
+You can work in childcare, teaching, healthcare, and more starting at the very affordable price of $280USD.

-This large mix of projects and affordable price combined with the exciting destination that few other volunteer organizations offer make this one of the best choices for a volunteer trip to Africa.
+This large mix of projects and affordable price combined with the exciting destination that few other volunteer organizations offer to make this one of the best choices for a volunteer trip to Africa.

-Zambia is a gorgeous country that struggles to provide adequate facilities, services and infrastructure to all its people, especially in rural areas.
+Zambia is a gorgeous country that struggles to provide adequate facilities, services, and infrastructure to all its people, especially in rural areas.
 The gorgeous Victoria Falls are located nearby to the placement location of Livingstone, making this a more affordable alternative for visiting the falls while doing volunteer work in Africa starting at $270USD.

-Projects in Livingstone include teaching English, working in a kindergarten for poor children, doing medical work, caring for the elderly and helping with construction and renovation.
+Projects in Livingstone include teaching English, working in a kindergarten for poor children, doing medical work, caring for the elderly, and helping with construction and renovation.
 In addition, IVHQ also offers a rural teaching project that will take your volunteer work in Africa to the rural village of Makumba.